Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 You’ve got a qualification in your home country and now you’re thinking of taking your skills to Australia.
 Sound like you?
 But where should you move to increase the possibilities of employment in your field?

-A more specific breakdown of unemployment rates per state is as follows:
+A more specific breakdown of unemployment rates per state as of September 2020:

 Remember that these rates are across all sectors of employment and may not completely reflect the opportunities in your specific field.